BAK2K3/hard-drivers/TESTING.md

     * Header --> Home --> About --> Enquire
 * Ensure the navigation links display the appropriate effects when touched (mobile/tablet):
     * The link would 'grow', and change from inactive (white) to active (red) where applicable.
-* Ensure Screenreaders read the text in the correct order:
+* Ensure screen readers read the text in the correct order:
     * Logo/Title --> Home --> About --> Enquire

 **Footer**